Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 Mistake #4: Not Comparing Multiple Quotes

 Going with the first quote you receive or defaulting to your car insurer without checking rates is a guaranteed way to overpay.
-Learn how to compare home insurance policies side by side to ensure you're getting the best value.
+Learn how to compare home insurance policies side by side to ensure you're getting the best value, and always ask insurers to explain how they calculated your replacement cost.

 Pincher's Pro Tip

-Always compare at least 3 quotes before choosing a policy.
-Premiums for identical coverage can vary by hundreds of dollars between insurers — use our guide on how to get a home insurance quote to make the process faster.
+Always compare at least 3 to 5 quotes before choosing a policy.
+Premiums for identical coverage can vary by hundreds of dollars between insurers.
+Use our guide on how to get a home insurance quote to make the process faster.

 Compare Home Insurance Plans in Ohio